-Adopt a Holistic Approach to Supporting Communities in Recovery: In the wake of the pandemic, underserved populations may be rendered more vulnerable than ever before.
+Adopt a Holistic Approach to Supporting Communities in Recovery: In the wake of the pandemic, and now the wildfires, underserved populations may be rendered more vulnerable than ever before.
 To support those who need assistance the most, the workforce partners should attempt to see themselves as part of a holistic service system that addresses multiple needs.
-The local board and the workforce system partners should devise a local recovery strategy to address the full range of needs being experienced in local communities, including employment, housing, medical services, mental health, food, transportation, childcare and more.
+The local board and the workforce system partners will support a local recovery strategy to address the full range of needs being experienced in local communities, including employment, housing, medical services, mental health, food, transportation, childcare and more.